How we change what others think, feel, believe and do

 Write down problem statement drafts

-defining the problem is almost a complete project in itself and you may benefit from going through iterative stages of convergence and divergence.
+Write down more than one draft of the problem statement.
+Remember that defining the problem is almost a complete project in itself and you may benefit from going through iterative stages of convergence and divergence.

 Not a good example: